 Alas, I love writers.
-People have accused me of being a writer for quite some time anyway, and the truth is… I like to consider myself one, in fact.
+People have accused me of being a writer for quite some time, and the truth is… I like to consider myself one, in fact.

-Amidst their nest of convoluted personality quirks, many writers are also truly expert procrastinators.
+But here’s the shady truth: amidst a writer’s nest of convoluted personality quirks, many are also truly expert procrastinators.

-Writers hem and haw that they have nothing to say.
-At best they spend a moment at the keyboard before walking away or finding something else to distract themselves.
+Lurking behind one of the nastiest excuses to avoid writing is the fear that a writer has nothing worth saying.
+Faced by the fear of writing something mediocre, they flee the scene.
+At best, they spend a moment at the keyboard before walking away or finding something else to distract themselves.

 Discern whether your beliefs are really just an excuse to procrastinate